No Money for Massacres Solidarity Phone Bank : Indybay

 CALL TO ACTION

-1) Ask for an immediate and permanent ceasefire in Gaza.
-Ask your Representative to cosponsor H.Res.
+1) Publicly call for an immediate and permanent ceasefire in Gaza.
+Urge your Representative to cosponsor H.Res.
 786.

 2) Lift the siege on Gaza